heavybit/conduct/README.md

 ## Reporting Harassment, Discrimination or Retaliation

-If you believe you or a Heavybit employee, 3rd party vendor, investing partner, event partner, in-person or online event attendee, online community member and/or co-working tenant has been subjected to any form of prohibited harassment, discrimination, or retaliation, here are a few ways to put a stop to it:
+If you believe you or a Heavybit employee, 3rd party vendor, investing partner, event partner, in-person or online event attendee, and/or online community member has been subjected to any form of prohibited harassment, discrimination, or retaliation, here are a few ways to put a stop to it:

 #### Informal Process:
 - If you feel comfortable doing so, let the person engaging in the harassing and/ or discriminating behavior know that their actions are not welcome and that they must stop.
-- In the case the incident happens in-person, report it verbally or in writing to your manager and/or another manager with whom you feel comfortable.
-In the case that the incident happens in a Heavybit-owned online event or Slack channel, please contact the moderator.
+- If the unwelcome actions continue, escalate it verbally or in writing to your manager and/or another manager with whom you feel comfortable.
+In the case that the incident happens during an online event or in a Heavybit Slack channel, please contact the moderator.
 Under the informal process, you can still request that the person notified speak to the alleged offender on your behalf.

-#### Formal Process for In-Person Co-Working Tenant Incidents:
+#### Formal Process for In-Person Event Incidents at a Heavybit Property:
 - Report the incident verbally or in writing to conduct@heavybit.com to reach two partners (Tom Drummond and Dana Oshiro).
 Please offer as much information as possible.
 Where appropriate, also include the names of any potential witnesses.
   - You will receive confirmation that we’ve received the complaint in 3 working days.
   - From here, Heavybit will conduct a fair, timely, and thorough investigation of the complaint and reach a conclusion based on the information gathered during the investigation.